ulflulfl/hints/ptouch/P-Touch-Tape-Cassettes.md

 ---

-## Tape Experiences

-### TZe-231 "12 mm Black on White" Tape - my personal default
-The tape I typically use is the "TZe-231 compatible", a standard 12 mm laminated tape "black on white".

-The "black on white" is "easy to locate", has a good contrast and 12 mm can be read from a moderate distance.

-### TZe-211 "6 mm Black on White" Tape

-I need very small labels only once in a while, so it's easier for me to print double line on 12 mm tape and use scissors than to search for and change the tape in the printer.
-Only in the very rare case that I need more than a few small labels, I'll switch to 6 mm tape.

-### TZe-251 "24 mm Black on White" Tape

-I'm using the 24 mm tape if the label needs to be seen from a distance, or graphics like QR-codes are used (QR-codes on 12 mm are a bit tiny).
-In effect the 24 mm tape is only used from time to time and - at least for me - not a "must have".

-### TZe-131 "12 mm Black on Transparent" Tape
-I've tried the "black on transparent" tape, but depending on the background color to stick it on, the label is much harder to locate and read compared to "black on white" tape.
-Might be helpful for usages where the label should be "less obvious", but I'm practically not using it.

-### Other

-TODO: Test heat shrink tube, strong adhesive, flexible, seal, colors, ...

----

 ## Pricing and Alternatives
 A Brother genuine TZe-231 tape starts at 10 €, special tapes can cost 25 € or more.
 If you use labels a lot or need a higher variety of different tapes, this can quickly become a bit expensive for hobbyists use.